 An unsustainable way of life is bound to end in collapse.
 Numerous civilizations and empires have met the same end.
 In this piece, Kara Huntermoon discusses patterns of civilization collapse.

-For further reading, check out John Michael Greer on the onset of collapse, Jared Diamond’s book “Collapse: ,” the collapse scenarios in the book “Deep Green Resistance,” and Max Wilbert’s recent piece about the collapse of the American empire.
+For further reading, check out John Michael Greer on the onset of collapse, Jared Diamond’s book “Collapse: How Societies Choose to Fail or Succeed,” the collapse scenarios in the book “Deep Green Resistance,” and Max Wilbert’s recent piece about the collapse of the American empire.